Thymine

-Thymine (/ˈθaɪmiːn/) (symbol T or Thy) is one of the four nucleobases in the nucleic acid of DNA that are represented by the letters G–C–A–T. The others are adenine, guanine, and cytosine.
+Thymine (/ˈθaɪmiːn/) (symbol T or Thy) is one of the four nucleotide bases in the nucleic acid of DNA that are represented by the letters G–C–A–T. The others are adenine, guanine, and cytosine.
 Thymine is also known as 5-methyluracil, a pyrimidine nucleobase.
 In RNA, thymine is replaced by the nucleobase uracil.
 Thymine was first isolated in 1893 by Albrecht Kossel and Albert Neumann from calf thymus glands, hence its name.

 Derivation

 As its alternate name (5-methyluracil) suggests, thymine may be derived by methylation of uracil at the 5th carbon.
 In RNA, thymine is replaced with uracil in most cases.
 In DNA, thymine (T) binds to adenine (A) via two hydrogen bonds, thereby stabilizing the nucleic acid structures.

 Thymine combined with deoxyribose creates the nucleoside deoxythymidine, which is synonymous with the term thymidine.
 Thymidine can be phosphorylated with up to three phosphoric acid groups, producing dTMP (deoxythymidine monophosphate), dTDP, or dTTP (for the di- and tri- phosphates, respectively).

 One of the common mutations of DNA involves two adjacent thymines or cytosine, which, in presence of ultraviolet light, may form thymine dimers, causing "kinks" in the DNA molecule that inhibit normal function.

 Thymine could also be a target for actions of 5-fluorouracil (5-FU) in cancer treatment.
 5-FU can be a metabolic analog of thymine (in DNA synthesis) or uracil (in RNA synthesis).
 Substitution of this analog inhibits DNA synthesis in actively dividing cells.

 Thymine bases are frequently oxidized to hydantoins over time after the death of an organism.